Blady-Com/gnoga/docs/learn_ada.md

 Comments in Ada are "inline" only and start with a double dash "--".

-Copy the following code in to a file hello.adb:
+Copy the following code in to a file called hello.adb:

 ``` ada
 with Ada.Text_IO;